insaneinside/proxy-rmi/README.md

     local objects, and makes use of object finalizers on locally-held proxies to release remote objects.

-    `ObjectNode`'s initializer accepts either a class to instantiate, plus arguments to supply when instantiating it
+    ObjectNode's initializer accepts either a class to instantiate, plus arguments to supply when instantiating it

         ObjectNode.new(TCPSocket, '192.168.0.100', 1234)